Consumer Medicine Information

 If you are over 65 years of age the dose is half a STILNOX tablet (5 mg).

 If you have a liver problem, the usual recommended dose is half a STILNOX tablet (5 mg).
-If necessary, this can be increased to 10 mg.

 Your doctor may have prescribed a different dose.
 The lowest effective daily dose should be used and must not exceed 10 mg.